Baaggii/erp-web-next/docs/transaction-form-config.md

 - **dateField** – list of columns treated as date for default filtering
 - **emailField** – list of columns that store email addresses
 - **imagenameField** – list of columns containing image file names
+- **imageIdField** – column containing the unique identifier used to name images
+- **imageFolder** – subfolder name for storing images of this transaction type
 - **printEmpField** – columns printed as employee info
 - **printCustField** – columns printed as customer info
 - **totalCurrencyFields** – fields summed to display total currency amount